bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^26^ They weren’t able to trap him in his words before the people.
 They marvelled at his answer and were silent. ^27^ Some of the Sadducees came to him, those who deny that there is a resurrection. ^28^ They asked him, “Teacher, Moses wrote to us that if a man’s brother dies having a wife, and he is childless, his brother should take the wife and raise up children for his brother. ^29^ There were therefore seven brothers.
 The first took a wife, and died childless. ^30^ The second took her as wife, and he died childless. ^31^ The third took her, and likewise the seven all left no children, and died. ^32^ Afterward the woman also died. ^33^ Therefore in the resurrection whose wife of them will she be?
 For the seven had her as a wife.”

-^34^ Jesus said to them, “The children of this age marry and are given in marriage. ^35^ But those who are considered worthy to attain to that age and the resurrection from the dead neither marry nor are given in marriage. ^36^ For they can’t die any more, for they are like the angels and are children of God, being children of the resurrection. ^37^ But that the dead are raised, even Moses showed at the bush, when he called the Lord ‘The God of Abraham, the God of Isaac, and the God of Jacob.’ ^^ ^38^ Now he is not the God of the dead, but of the living, for all are alive to him.”
+^34^ Jesus said to them, “The children of this age marry and are given in marriage. ^35^ But those who are considered worthy to attain to that age and the resurrection from the dead neither marry nor are given in marriage. ^36^ For they can’t die any more, for they are like the angels and are children of God, being children of the resurrection. ^37^ But that the dead are raised, even Moses showed at the bush, when he called the Lord ‘The God of Abraham, the God of Isaac, and the God of Jacob.’ ^a^ ^38^ Now he is not the God of the dead, but of the living, for all are alive to him.”
-^[20:37 Exodus 3:6]
+^a^[**20:37** Exodus 3:6]

 ^39^ Some of the scribes answered, “Teacher, you speak well.” ^40^ They didn’t dare to ask him any more questions.

-^41^ He said to them, “Why do they say that the Christ is David’s son? ^42^ David himself says in the book of Psalms, ‘The Lord said to my Lord, “Sit at my right hand, ^43^ until I make your enemies the footstool of your feet.”’ ^^
+^41^ He said to them, “Why do they say that the Christ is David’s son? ^42^ David himself says in the book of Psalms, ‘The Lord said to my Lord, “Sit at my right hand, ^43^ until I make your enemies the footstool of your feet.”’ ^a^
-^[20:43 Psalm 110:1]
+^a^[**20:43** Psalm 110:1]

 ^44^ “David therefore calls him Lord, so how is he his son?”

 ^45^ In the hearing of all the people, he said to his disciples, ^46^ “Beware of those scribes who like to walk in long robes, and love greetings in the marketplaces, the best seats in the synagogues, and the best places at feasts; ^47^ who devour widows’ houses, and for a pretence make long prayers.
 These will receive greater condemnation.”

 # 21
-^1^ He looked up and saw the rich people who were putting their gifts into the treasury. ^2^ He saw a certain poor widow casting in two small brass coins.^^ ^3^ He said, “Truly I tell you, this poor widow put in more than all of them, ^4^ for all these put in gifts for God from their abundance, but she, out of her poverty, put in all that she had to live on.”
+^1^ He looked up and saw the rich people who were putting their gifts into the treasury. ^2^ He saw a certain poor widow casting in two small brass coins.^a^ ^3^ He said, “Truly I tell you, this poor widow put in more than all of them, ^4^ for all these put in gifts for God from their abundance, but she, out of her poverty, put in all that she had to live on.”
-^[21:2 literally, “two lepta.”
+^a^[**21:2** literally, “two lepta.”
 2 lepta was about 1% of a day’s wages for an agricultural labourer.]

 ^5^ As some were talking about the temple and how it was decorated with beautiful stones and gifts, he said, ^6^ “As for these things which you see, the days will come in which there will not be left here one stone on another that will not be thrown down.”

 ^7^ They asked him, “Teacher, so when will these things be?
 What is the sign that these things are about to happen?”

-^8^ He said, “Watch out that you don’t get led astray, for many will come in my name, saying, ‘I am he^^,’ and, ‘The time is at hand.’
+^8^ He said, “Watch out that you don’t get led astray, for many will come in my name, saying, ‘I am he^a^ ,’ and, ‘The time is at hand.’
 Therefore don’t follow them. ^9^ When you hear of wars and disturbances, don’t be terrified, for these things must happen first, but the end won’t come immediately.”
-^[21:8 or, I AM]
+^a^[**21:8** or, I AM]

 ^10^ Then he said to them, “Nation will rise against nation, and kingdom against kingdom. ^11^ There will be great earthquakes, famines, and plagues in various places.
 There will be terrors and great signs from heaven. ^12^ But before all these things, they will lay their hands on you and will persecute you, delivering you up to synagogues and prisons, bringing you before kings and governors for my name’s sake. ^13^ It will turn out as a testimony for you. ^14^ Settle it therefore in your hearts not to meditate beforehand how to answer, ^15^ for I will give you a mouth and wisdom which all your adversaries will not be able to withstand or to contradict. ^16^ You will be handed over even by parents, brothers, relatives, and friends.
 They will cause some of you to be put to death. ^17^ You will be hated by all men for my name’s sake. ^18^ And not a hair of your head will perish.